DemaPy/React-Projects/README.md

 # Here we have 2 apps.

-First app you can find in folder React basket
+First app you can find in folder React basket.
 Second app will be without any folder